AdityaSarwade/rust-chat/src/api/ROUTES.md

 }
 ```

-- `username` must be unique and length login must be from 3 to 200 characters.
+- `username` must be unique and length username must be from 3 to 200 characters.
 - `password` length password must be from 8 to 200 characters and password is hashed before being saved to the database.
-- `mail` must be unique and be mail.
+- `mail` must be unique and be valid.
 - `first_name` length must be from 2 to 150 characters and this field is optional.
 - `last_name` length must be from 2 to 200 characters and this field is optional.

 **Response:**

 - Status Ok (200) -> `token` and `refresh_token` in json.
-- Status BadRequest (400) -> “Weak login” / “Weak password” / “Already registered by login” / “Bad mail”/ “Already registered by mail” / “Wrong first name”/ “Wrong last name”.
+- Status BadRequest (400) -> “Weak username” / “Weak password” / “Already registered by username” / “Bad mail”/ “Already registered by mail” / “Wrong first name”/ “Wrong last name”.
 - Status Internal Server Error (500) -> “Internal Server Error”.

 ### /login